tgranat/ggoverdrive/README.md

 # ggoverdrive

+TODO: Update to use released JUCE 6 and then merge with master

 Just for fun, I'm trying to simulate the Systech Overdrive pedal from the 70's.

 This is an quite rare and odd overdrive with a variable wah-like bandpass filter before an